Han Xin: Commoner from Huaiyin

 Because he was unable to obtain a government post nor become a merchant, he lived a life of destitution and was despised by those around him, as he often relied on others for his meals.
-He especially often went to the 亭長 (Chief) of Nanchang Pavilion for food, and as months passed the Chief's wife increasing began to hate Han Xin.
+He especially often went to the Chief of Pavillion (亭長) of Nanchang Pavilion for food, and as months passed the Chief's wife increasing began to hate Han Xin.
 At one point, she cooked and ate very early in the morning, so that when Han Xin arrived, there was no more food.
 Han Xin understood that he was no longer welcome and never visited them again.

 Once, when he was suffering from hunger, he met an old woman washing clothes by the river who provided him food.
 She did so for all the dozen days that she had laundry to do.
 Han Xin was incredibly delighted and promised to heavily repay her for her kindness.
 She, however, scolded him, saying: "A young man such as you cannot feed himself.
 I take pity that you are a descendant of nobility and so I feed you.
 I did not do so expecting anything in return!"

 A youngster from a butcher's family in Huaiyin would humiliate Han Xin, making fun of him by saying that despite Han Xin being tall and carrying around a sword, Han Xin was actually a coward.
 He said in front of a crowd: "If you do not fear death; stab me.
 If you fear death; come crawl between my legs."
 Han Xin gave it some thought, and eventually decided to crawl between the hooligan's legs.
 Because of this, he was mocked by all the town for his cowardice.

 Several years later, after becoming the King of Chu, Han Xin returned to his hometown.
 He found the woman who fed him and rewarded her with 1,000 taels of gold.
 He found the Chief of Nanchang Pavilion and gave him a hundred coins, saying, "You are not a good person.
 You do good things but your generosity is limited."
 Han Xin also found the hooligan and appointed the hooligan as a zhongwei (中尉; equivalent to a present-day lieutenant).
 He to his subordinates: "This man is a hero.
 Do you think I could not have killed him when he humiliated me?
 I would not become famous even if I killed him then.
 Hence, I endured the humiliation to preserve my life to achieve great things in the future."